Your Herb With Solutions For Garden And Kitchen

 Cuban oregano has an extensive history of medicinal uses.
 It is used in respiratory issues, malaria, insect bites, and more.
 Like other plants in the Mint family, it is rich in the essential oils Carvacrol (high in antioxidant activity) and Thymol (used as a natural ingredient in pesticides used to repel animals.

 See the photo with the outdoor seating area.
 We rub a leaf on ourselves when sitting out at night and the bugs stay away!

 What do they call it in Havana?
 French Thyme!

 Cuban Style Mojo Marinated Pork Tenderloin With Black Beans

 One day, while in the market for dinner to use a pork roast thawing in the fridge, I found this tasty excuse to play with Cuban oregano.
 This is billed by its author as a weeknight dinner and it’s all true!
 Here is how to find it From A Chef’s Kitchen.

 - It is nice enough to feed a guest; I will make the pork with beans this weekend and add the famous Columbia Restaurant, 1905 salad, and a loaf of Cuban bread.
 If you have a crowd (someday after the pandemic is done), It is easy to make two of these tenderloins.

 The Columbia, founded in Tampa, FL’s Latin Quarter, Ybor City, is Florida’s oldest restaurant.
-There are 5 restaurants, three in beautiful historic locations, and two cafes.
+There are five restaurants, three in beautiful historic locations, and two cafes.
 If you come to Florida this winter, check their website.
 Here is the salad recipe.
+Try them together.